 I love to travel to different countries and enjoy learning more about different cultures, styles of music and types of food.
 Alongside this I enjoy being outside exploring different hiking trails and spectacular scenery.
-In the past year I have hiked up several mountains in Australia and China, such as Cradle Mountain, Tianmen Mountain and Hallelujah (Avatar) Mountain.
+In the past couple of years I have hiked up several mountains in Australia, China and the Middle East, such as Cradle Mountain, Tianmen Mountain, Hallelujah (Avatar) Mountain and Jebel Shams.
 I have also supported the students of my school in China by organising their trip to Hong Kong to complete their Silver International Award.
-I have recently been appointed to the role of Deputy Leader of NAISAK International Award and I am looking forward to getting stuck into this role and helping expand it as the school continues to develop and progress.
+As the International Award Coordinator at NAISAK I am getting stuck into this role and aiming to expand it as the school continues to develop and progress.

-Although I live in Doha, I often ventured outside of the city.
+Although I live in Doha, I often venture outside of the city in my free time.
 I like the community feel in the smaller towns and villages in Qatar, with Al Khor and the surrounding area having a lot to offer, particularly for an outdoor enthusiast like myself.
 As NAISAK is part of the Nord Anglia family, it is a great school to develop my teaching further as well as fulfil my goals and aspirations.
 All schools have unique sets of teachers and students with different outlooks and ideas.
 Having been